opendistro/for-elasticsearch-docs/docs/install/docker.md

   odfe-net:
 ```

-If you override `kibana.yml` settings using environment variables, as seen above, use all uppercase letters and periods in place of underscores (e.g. to override `elasticsearch.url`, specify `ELASTICSEARCH_URL`).
+If you override `kibana.yml` settings using environment variables, as seen above, use all uppercase letters and periods in place of underscores (e.g. for `elasticsearch.url`, specify `ELASTICSEARCH_URL`).
 {: .note}